-Last years I had the opportunity to present and give demos on a regular basis.
-My expertise is where security, business, software development, and open source meet.
+During the last few years I had the opportunity to present and give demos on a regular basis.
+My expertise is where security, business, software development, and open source software meet.

 Here is an overview of talks I’ve given in the last couple of years, or are scheduled.